Miss Piggy: Why are telling me all this?

-- Sammael is mystically imprisoned inside a sepulcher, on display at the Machen Library of Paranormal Artifacts in the movie version of Hellboy.
+- Sammael is mystically imprisoned inside a sepulcher, on display at the Machen Library of Paranormal Artifacts in Hellboy.

 - Moonraker featured an entire museum full of glass artifacts.
 Not thirty minutes later, we get to see every last bit of it trashed when Bond fights The Dragon, a Kendo champion who insists on going after him with a shinai.
 Bond manages to repel him with a glass-handled sword that was shown earlier.

 - In the film The Phantom one of the Skulls of Touganda that the bad guys (and the good guys, for that matter) need can be found at a museum exhibit.
 One that both the bad guys and good guys happen to visit at the same time.

 - Get Smart has the shoe-phone and the car, although the car is a subversion.

 - Ghostbusters II: A painting of the tyrant Vigo at the Metropolitan Museum of Art sets off the chain reaction that fuels the plot.

 - The Cellini Venus, in How to Steal a Million.

 - In Captain America: The Winter Soldier, we're given a look at Steve's WWII uniform on display at the Smithsonian Museum.
 After spending half the flick as a fugitive, guess where he goes when he needs gear for the final confrontation?